 The powerful, solid, and hard-working Clumber Spaniel is a bird dog by nature but makes for a perfect family companion as well.

-While this breed appears a bit brutish due to its long, low, and thick body, that assumption is well off the mark.
+While this Spaniel Breed appears a bit brutish due to its long, low, and thick body, that assumption is well off the mark.

 The Clumber tends to be slower than its Spaniel family counterparts, but this dog can easily outwork the rest with its high level of endurance and winning enthusiasm.